How To Pick a Faucet Water Filter?

 PUR 0A1 Filter – Value Faucet Water Filter

-One of Amazon’s Choice for water filters for faucets, the PUR-0A1 is a good faucet water filter that has a good build quality and produces great tasting water.
+One of Amazon’s Choices for best faucet water filters, the PUR-0A1 is a good faucet filter that has a good build quality and produces great tasting drinking water.

 Filtration Performance: The PUR-0A1 uses a proprietary PUR RF9999 filter which is advertised for its high efficiency and strong water flow.
 The filter uses MAXION filter technology that is certified in reducing over 70 types of contaminants.
 It can reduce up to 99% of Lead, 96% of mercury and 92% others.